Divorce in Quebec

 According to JuridiQC, you have two ways to divorce in Quebec.

-Joint divorce (uncontested): both spouses agree on all the consequences of the divorce — child custody, child support, division of assets — and file together a "joint application for divorce on draft agreement" with the Superior Court.
-This is the fastest, least expensive and least stressful option.
-In a highly consensual file, a legal professional can help draft and formalize the agreement, but each spouse can also — and often should — obtain independent legal advice.
+Both spouses agree on all the consequences of the divorce — child custody, child support, division of assets — and file together a "joint application for divorce on draft agreement" with the Superior Court.
+In a highly consensual file, each spouse should ideally obtain independent legal advice from a lawyer or notary.

-Contested divorce: one spouse files a divorce application on their own.
+One spouse files a divorce application on their own.
 The other spouse receives the application through a bailiff (this is called "service") and has 15 days to file a response.
-The file then follows a longer judicial process, with steps such as the case protocol, interim measures, and possibly a trial.
-Nothing prevents the spouses from reaching an agreement at any point in the process.
+The file then follows a longer judicial process with steps such as the case protocol, interim measures, and possibly a trial.
+Nothing prevents the spouses from reaching an agreement at any point.
+See the main steps on Éducaloi.

 The Main Steps of a Divorce

-Joint divorce — simplified steps: according to the Quebec government, you must complete the joint application for divorce on draft agreement, attach the required documents (marriage certificate, children's birth certificates, marriage contract if applicable, sworn declarations), and file everything at the registry of the Superior Court in your judicial district.
+According to the Quebec government, you must complete the joint application for divorce on draft agreement, attach the required documents (marriage certificate, children's birth certificates, marriage contract if applicable, sworn declarations), and file everything at the registry of the Superior Court in your judicial district.
 In some courthouses, a sworn declaration can replace the hearing before the judge.
+Official forms are available online.

-Contested divorce — main steps: according to Éducaloi, the process involves several steps.
 The originating application is filed at the registry, then served on the other spouse by bailiff.
 The other spouse has 15 days to respond.
-The spouses then file a case protocol (within 3 months) that describes the planned course of the file.
+The spouses then file a case protocol (within 3 months).
 Interim measures can be requested to temporarily settle custody, child support and use of the family residence while awaiting the final judgment.
-The judge may render a decision immediately or take it under advisement; timelines vary depending on the complexity of the file and the judicial district.

 After the judgment: if there is no appeal, the divorce takes effect on the 31st day following the judge's decision.
 You can then obtain a divorce certificate.
-Depending on your situation, you may need to update certain files (for example Retraite Québec, your employer's pension plan, Revenu Québec and the Canada Revenue Agency).
+Remember to update your files with Retraite Québec, your employer's pension plan, Revenu Québec and the Canada Revenue Agency.

 Divorcing Yourself: The Free JuridiQC Tool